Argelbargel/external-ingress-auth/README.md

 ### Authorization Rules

-The authentication backend is solely used to authenticate a user's credentials and to provide information about the user's group-membership.
+The ldap server is solely used to authenticate a user's credentials and to provide information about the user's group-membership.
 All further authorization-restrictions (or lack thereof) are configured authorization rules provided by the file specified in `AUTHORIZATION_RULES_PATH` or in the [ingress-configuration](#ingress-configuration-of-authorization-rules).

 #### Authorization Rule Format